The continent of Europe holds dozens of the most popular travel destinations in the world.

-The Amalfi Coast is one of Italy’s most alluring destinations, where mountains meet the sea, and colourful villages brim with charm.
+The Amalfi Coast is one of Italy’s most alluring destinations, where mountains meet the sea and colorful villages brim with charm.

-The drive along the coast itself is worth the journey alone, offering sweeping sea views from what is one of Europe’s most scenic and beautiful drives.
+The drive along the coast itself is worth the journey alone, offering sweeping sea views from one of Europe’s most scenic and beautiful drives.

-The pastel-coloured village of Positano that cascades down the cliffs is the jewel in the coast’s crown, and as such attracts copious crowds who flock to its beach and chic boutiques.
+The pastel-colored village of Positano that cascades down the cliffs are the jewel in the coast’s crown, and as such, attracts copious crowds who flock to its beach and chic boutiques.